Thunder snap 14-game skid with 119-115 win over Celtics | Taiwan News | 2021/04/28

 Boston cut it to 112-109 on a pair of free throws by Pritchard with 30.8 seconds remaining.
 The Celtics then fouled Theo Maledon, who hit two free throws.

-Brown was fouled on a layup attempt and hit both of his ensuing free throws.
-Oklahoma City then beat Boston’s full-court press and Isaiah Roy dunked to close it out.
+Brown was fouled on a layup attempt and hit both free throws.
+Oklahoma City then beat Boston’s full-court press and Roby dunked to close it out.

 The Celtics played without All-Star forward Jayson Tatum (left ankle impingement), point guard Kemba Walker (strained left oblique) and big man Robert Williams (left knee soreness).